yacineMahdid/deep-learning-model-explained/resnet/README.md

 From the inputs two of them are straightforward:
 - **block:** this is either the BasicBlock or Bottleneck as discussed above
 - **planes:** the input channels
-- **layers**: this is a list dictating how many times we need to repeat a block
+- **layers**: this is a list dictating how many times we need to repeat a block, we saw it earlier and had the form [2,2,2,2] for resnet18
 - **stride and dilate**: these are used whenever we need to do downsampling which happens in the paper at `Downsampling is performed by conv3 1, conv4 1, and conv5 1 with a stride of 2`.

 With that in mind, let's dive into the `_make_layer` function: